A System Parametrization for Direct Data-Driven Analysis and Control with Error-in-Variables: -Analysis

-Now, we demonstrate the usage of the parametrization from Theorem\,\ref{theorem:param:LFT} for an unknown discrete-time \ac{LTI} system.
-We employ convex relaxations and multiplier techniques from robust control to compute an upper bound on the $\mathcal{H}_2$-norm.
-To this end, we derive an upper bound for the $\mathcal{H}_2$-norm of all systems within $\Sigma_{\Theta}^G$, which also establishes a guaranteed upper bound for the true unknown system.
+The squared $\mathcal{H}_2$-norm coincides with the total output-energy of the impulse response \cite{Scherer2000}.
+We employ convex relaxations and multiplier techniques from robust control to compute an upper bound of the $\mathcal{H}_2$-norm.
+To this end, we derive an upper bound for all systems within $\Sigma_{\Theta}^G$, which also establishes a guaranteed upper bound for the true system.

-Stating the parametrization as \ac{LFT} is advantageous, because it allows to use a plethora of already existing methods from robust control to solve different control problems.
-In this paper, we focus on the $\mathcal{H}_2$-norm, but to design controllers only the necessary control input and output have to be included in the regressor and regressand, see \cite{Weiland1994} for more details.
+Stating the parametrization as an \ac{LFT} is advantageous, because it allows to use a plethora of already existing methods from robust control to solve different control problems.
+In this paper, we focus on the $\mathcal{H}_2$-norm, but to design controllers only the control input and output have to be included in the regressor and regressand, see \cite{Weiland1994} for more details.
 Nonlinear control can be addressed by including nonlinear basis functions in the regressor \cite{Strasser2021}.
 Despite focusing on \acp{QMI} in this work, different uncertainty descriptions like integral-quadratic-constraints or polytopes are also possible.

 In this section, we consider an \ac{LTI} system of the form

 where $x_k\in\mathbb{R}^n$ is the state vector, $w_{p,k}\in\mathbb{R}^{m_p}$ is the performance input, $\tilde{d}_k\in\mathbb{R}^{m_d}$ is an external process disturbance, and $z_{p,k}\in\mathbb{R}^{p_p}$ is the performance output at time step $k\geq 0$.
 We aim to find an upper bound on the $\mathcal{H}_2$-norm from $w_p$ to $z_p$.